Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Array Shift

-Use to remove the first element of an array.
+Removes the first element of the given array.

 **See also:**